 The breakfast habit satisfies short- and long-term blood sugar requirements, and this directly relates to the cognitive abilities most needed for schoolwork.
 These include better recall and short/long-term memory, problem-solving, and concentration skills.

 Proper school nutrition isn't a short-term goal of better grades and paying attention in class.
 It's about encouraging kids in adopting and living a healthy lifestyle and mindset.
 The biggest benefits to nourishing the bodies and the brains of our students for life are as follows:

 - Improved concentration

 - Higher energy levels

 - Better functioning of internal organs

-One of the best things we can do in our schools and homes is educate our children on the reasons for eating healthy and taking care of our bodies and brains as we go through life.
+One of the best things we can do in our schools and homes is to educate our children on the reasons for eating healthy and taking care of our bodies and brains as we go through life.

 Our students deserve to know more than the fact that "it's just important."
 They need to discover the whys and the hows of getting good nutrition in a way that's relevant to them.
-They must know the good as well as the bad, and learn about how both good and poor nutrition habits affect them over time.
+They must know the good as well as the bad and learn about how both good and poor nutrition habits affect them over time.